 - As states, based on region (Notheast, South, Midwest, West)

-In addition, there are “local challenges” of one or more counties.
-(Advocacy, health, and community groups can host a local challenge; contact the folks at the League of American Bicyclists for more info.)
+In addition, there are “Advocacy Challenges” of one or more counties.
+(Advocacy, health, and community groups can host a challenge; contact the folks at the League of American Bicyclists for more info.)

 Why Compete in the National Bike Challenge?

 - You have a chance to win some great prizes, which are awarded randomly each month to participating riders.
 THe more you ride, the better your chances to win.

 - For friendly competition.
 Out-doing your friends, co-workers, or neighboring communities feels so good!

 - By logging your miles, and sharing your results on social media, you’ll be an inspiration for your friends.
 You never know who might start riding because they saw how much fun you’re having.